 How To Save Money On Legoland Windsor Tickets

-One of the largest expenses when it comes to visiting Legoland Windsor is the tickets to the park.
-However, there are a number of ways you can cut costs here with the easiest one being to book tickets online in advance rather than buying them at the gate.
+One of the most significant expenses when it comes to visiting Legoland Windsor is the tickets to the park.
+However, you can cut costs here in several ways, with the easiest one being to book tickets online in advance rather than buying them at the gate.

-Being an annual pass holder also gets you a discount on food, drink, parking and souvenirs so it’s well worth calculating if you’ll benefit from these combined savings over the long run.
+Being an annual pass holder also gets you a discount on food, drink, parking and souvenirs, so it’s well worth calculating if you’ll benefit from these combined savings over the year.

-Being a Merlin Annual Passholder you’ll be able to gain access to Legoland as well as all the other Merlin attractions across the UK completely free.
-Blackout dates apply and these vary depending on the pass level you have.
-Right now there are three pass levels to choose from starting at just £89 per person.
+Being a Merlin Annual Passholder, you’ll be able to gain access to Legoland as well as all the other Merlin attractions across the UK completely free.
+However, blackout dates apply, and these vary depending on the pass level you have.
+Right now, there are three pass levels to choose from, starting at just £89 per person.

 Some other ways you can save money on Legoland tickets include;